Apostille USA

 • Teaching credentials

 Some educational institutions require additional verification or notarization before apostille processing can begin.
+Understanding which documents that need apostille apply to your educational records prevents costly delays.

 Educational documents are among the most common records used for international employment opportunities.